-Carmel McConnell recommends finally that you try and understand what really makes you happy, urging everyone to ask themselves the question "when and where am I happiest?", and then do more of whatever comes to mind.
-She observes that it is often when you help people to feel better about something, or even just that they say "thank-you".
+Carmel finally recommends you try and understand what really makes you happy, urging everyone to ask themselves the question ‘when and where am I happiest?’ and then do more of whatever comes to mind.
+She observes that it is often when you help people to feel better about something, or even when they just say ‘thank-you’.

 Entrepreneurs are the happiest people I meet.
 They are in control of their own destiny, can make a real difference and are working to increase their own shareholder value.
 But even the most successful entrepreneurs can feel unfulfilled without a sense of purpose over and above simply making money.

 I always advise early stage entrepreneurs to put a social purpose to their business from day one; to find a way of helping people who need it, without detriment to their business.
 When they are successful, they can scale up this purpose, make a real difference to the world around them and feel better about themselves.

 Money does not make you happy in itself, although I have observed that it does make misery more comfortable.
 But wealth does bring freedom, the ability to spend more time doing what you really enjoy, such as providing free mentoring for up-and-coming entrepreneurs.